-Get your mindset right.
-I’ve come to the last – but not least – of my Core Four.
-These are the four pillars of health that guide my philosophy and coaching…and how I help you walk your own wellness journey.
+These are the four pillars of health that guide my philosophy and coaching…and how I help you walk your own journey.

 I don’t know what else to say other than this one is a doozy.
-Mindfulness and all the aspects that fall under the Get Your Mindset Right pillar may never be something you master.
+Being more mindful and all the aspects that fall under this pillar may never be something you master.
 But with consistent practice, I have no doubt that you will change your life.

 Before we dive in, catch up on the rest of the pillars if you haven’t already:

-The Core Four form the framework of the Harder to Kill Challenge and my upcoming book (May 2019).
+The Core 4 form the framework of my newest book.

 Let’s start at the most logical place…

 Mindset is usually defined as your attitudes about the world.
 I take it a little bit further though, because sometimes, the word “attitude” has a negative connotation.

 The concept of mindset really exploded into cultural popularity thanks to Carol Dweck.

 Mindset is how you perceive / see, formulate opinions about, and take action regarding yourself and the world around you.